-Environmental services, therapy and dietary staff who are not up to date with COVID-19 vaccine should be limited to working on one unit to the extent possible.
-Perso Personal Protective Equipment (PPE) and Hand Hygiene: Use gowns and gloves for high contact care activities in addition to facemasks and eye protection for COVID-19 negative residents who are not up to date with COVID-19 vaccine or recovered from COVID-19 in the last 90 days on affected units until 14 days with no new COVID-19 positive residents and/or staff.
-Ensure PPE and Hand Hygiene Compliance.
-Designate a PPE coach or coaches for each shift who are responsible for performing PPE and hand hygiene audits as well as performing just-in-time education to staff on PPE use.
-Perform PPE and hand hygiene audits using a tool, document the findings, share with facility's leadership team at least daily and provide feedback to frontline staff O Perform hand hygiene audits during all shifts on all units.
-O Perform PPE audits during all shifts on all units.
-O Establish adherence goals for hand hygiene and PPE audits; if the facility's performance falls below the goal, then identify plan to address any causal factors for non-adherence.
-Ensure that alcohol-based hand-rub (ABHR) stations are available throughout the facility O ABHR stations should be available outside of every resident room and accessible to staff unless otherwise contraindicated Residents, as they are able to tolerate, should wear a facemask anytime a staff member enters their room and whenever they leave their room or are around others.
-This includes whenever they leave the facility for essential health care appointments.
-Post precaution signs immediately outside of resident rooms indicating appropriate infection control and prevention precautions.
-See DPH Precautions Signs .
+Personal Protective Equipment (PPE) and Hand Hygiene:

+- □ Ensure PPE and Hand Hygiene Compliance. - □ Designate a PPE coach or coaches for each shift who are responsible for performing PPE and hand hygiene audits as well as performing just-in-time education to staff on PPE use. - □ Perform PPE and hand hygiene audits using a tool, document the findings, share with facility's leadership team at least daily and provide feedback to frontline staff - Perform hand hygiene audits during all shifts on all units. - Perform PPE audits during all shifts on all units. - Establish adherence goals for hand hygiene and PPE audits; if the facility's performance falls below the goal, then identify plan to address any causal factors for non-adherence. - □ Ensure that alcohol-based hand-rub (ABHR) stations with at least 60% alcohol are available throughout the facility - ABHR stations should be available outside of every resident room and accessible to staff unless otherwise contraindicated. - □ Residents, as they are able to tolerate, should wear a facemask anytime a staff member enters their room during an outbreak on their unit and whenever they leave their room or are around others.
+This includes whenever they leave the facility for essential health care appointments. - □ Post precaution signs immediately outside of resident rooms indicating appropriate infection control and prevention precautions.
+See DPH Precautions Signs.

+Appendix C

-Appendix C Isolation and Quarantine Chart for Residents
+Isolation and Exposure Chart for Residents

-Resident Vaccination/Recovered Status If resident identified as a close contact of a case: If resident tests positive for COVID-19: Up to date No quarantine indicated.
-Test on day 2 and day 5 following exposure, or if symptoms develop.
+Resident Recovered Status If resident identified as a close contact of a case: If resident tests positive for COVID-19: Not recently recovered No quarantine indicated.
+Test as soon as possible, but not sooner than 24 hours following exposure, on Day 3 and Day 5, or if symptoms develop.
 Isolate for 10 days with release on day 11 or release after day 5 with a negative test on day 5 or later.
 If released before day 11, resident must be able to wear a mask when around others through day 10 and must have substantial improvement in symptoms (if any).
-Not up to date Quarantine for 5 days with release after day 5 if resident remains asymptomatic and has a negative test collected on day 5 or later.
-Test on day 2 and day 5 following exposure, or if symptoms develop.
-Residents released after day 5 should wear a mask when around others through day 10.
-Isolate for 10 days with release on day 11 or release after day 5 with a negative test on day 5 or later.
-If released before day 11, resident must be able to wear a mask when around others through day 10 and must have substantial improvement in symptoms (if any).
-Recovered < 90 days (regardless of vaccination status) No quarantine or testing indicated unless symptoms develop and no alternate diagnosis.
+Recovered < 30 days (regardless of vaccination status) No testing indicated unless symptoms develop and no alternate diagnosis.
 If resident develops new symptoms and tests positive for COVID-19, then isolate for 10 days with release on day 11 or release after day 5 with a negative test on day 5 or later.
 If released before day 11, resident must be able to wear a mask when around others through day 10 and must have substantial improvement in symptoms (if any).